 Timescale

 (M) The Department requires the new service (phase 1) to be live by 31 March 2017.
 Suppliers should provide their plan to achieve this date, what risks they perceive and how they intend to mitigate these risks.
 Suppliers shall also identify the risk and impact of implementing functionality scheduled for later stages (such as Payroll) and what mitigating actions can be taken.
+Appendix K includes details of what functionality should be included in each phase and included in the fixed price.

 Configuration, development and installation